syedahmadbokhari/AI-for-Environmental-Monitoring-and-Urban-Planning/README.md

 ├── README.md
 🔄 Version Evolution

-The system was developed iteratively across multiple versions, following an Agile approach:
+The system was developed iteratively using an Agile approach:

 Version	Description
 v0.0	Initial concept and basic pipeline setup